shellbear/NetKiller/README.md

 ## Contributing

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D
+You can help me to in this or any project ...
+Just ask me or make your changes !

 ## History

-Version 1.0
-Original Version of NetKiller
+####Version 1.0 : Original Version of NetKiller

-Future Updates :
+###Future updates :
--Spoof Mac Adress
+- Spoof Mac Address
+- More Options
--Redesigned Menu
+- Redesigned Menu

 ## Credits